Drinks an ungodly amount of coffee and eats an ungodly…

-A hundred years ago, only surgeons in the operating theater.
-Medical practitioners in the 1800s covered their mouths and noses to prevent contaminating wounds and medical equipment.
-But when the 1918 influenza pandemic spread across the world and affected about 500 million people, people began to rely on these small scraps of fabric to protect themselves from the deadly disease.
+A hundred years ago, only surgeons in the operating theater wore surgical masks.
+They covered their mouths and noses to prevent contaminating wounds and medical equipment.
+Everything changed when the 1918 influenza pandemic spread across the world and infected about 500 million people.
+People began to rely on these small scraps of fabric to protect themselves from the deadly disease.

-Just like the original purpose of the surgical mask, you should wear one to prevent spreading your viral infection to the people around you.
+Just like its original purpose, you should wear a mask to prevent spreading your viral infection to the people around you.
 So long as you’re infected with a contagious disease (like colds and the flu), you should wear a surgical mask.

-When you cough or sneeze, airborne viruses remain suspended in the air and enter the body of an unsuspecting victim, usually through his or her mouth or noise.
-Wearing a mask prevents harmful particles from your mouth or nose, so they won’t be released into the air and harming other people.
+This is because when you cough or sneeze, airborne viruses remain suspended in the air and enter the body of an unsuspecting victim, usually through the mouth or nose.
+A mask catches harmful particles from your mouth or nose, so they won’t be released into the air and harm other people.

 Research has proven the effectiveness of masks for contagious diseases, like the flu.
-A 2013 study published in the journal PLOS Pathogens revealed that surgical masks can reduce the virus particles in the air around patients with the flu.
+A 2013 study published in the journal PLOS Pathogens revealed that surgical masks can reduce the virus particles in the air around flu patients.
 Researchers discovered that masks decreased the exhalation of large viral droplets by 25-fold and fine viral droplets by 2.8-fold.

 The Centers for Disease Control and Prevention (CDC) encourages the use of surgical masks to prevent the spread of the flu.
 According to the website, infectious patients must wear a mask every time they leave the isolation room.

-Surgical masks work for healthy people, too.
 The air around an infected person contains tiny, infectious particles that can easily penetrate your body, this is the reason they need to self-quarantine.
-By wearing a mask, you offer no entrance to possibly harmful airborne viruses to your mouth and nose.
+By wearing a mask, you bar the entrance of potentially harmful airborne viruses to your mouth and nose.

-If you’re in frequent contact with someone who’s sick, a surgical mask can guard you, just as well as a respirator, which is a more high-tech protective garb.
+Research shows that a surgical mask can guard you just as well as a respirator, which is a more high-tech protective garb.

 In a 2009 study published in The Journal of the American Medical Association, researchers observed the extent of protection offered by surgical masks vis-à-vis an N95 respirator.
 They divided nurses — the study participants — into two groups: one would wear surgical masks, the other N95 respirators.

-During the study, only 23.6 percent of surgical mask wearers acquired the infection, while 22.9 percent of respirator wearers did.
+During the study, only 23.6 percent of surgical mask wearers acquired the infection, whereas 22.9 percent of respirator wearers did.
 Masks are almost as effective, if not as effective, as N95 respirators.

 How to Wear a Surgical Mask the Right Way